jpolitz/jpolitz.github.com/notes/_posts/2019-02-07-writing-in-class.md

 Sometimes folks ask me about what I use, so this post summarizes and reviews the different tools I've tried.

+**Update April 2020** – Added notes about Quicktime Video recording which has become a new favorite, thanks Ranjit Jhala.

 ## Pens and Writing Surfaces

 I've used two different writing surfaces: